pvplabs/pvpltools/examples/README.rst

 Example Gallery
 ===============

-Here you will find examples on how to use the library.
-Feel free to contribute!
+Here you will find examples that demonstrate what various functions can do, and at the same time show you how to use them.